South Carolina

 SCDHHS will continue to reimburse providers for the ABA services described in the bulletin referenced in the source below when rendered through telehealth for one year beyond the end date of the current federal PHE.* These flexibilities will be extended for remote supervision of registered behavior technicians (RBTs) who provide service in a face-to-face setting and consultation of parent-directed activities via telehealth for the CPT codes listed as described in Medicaid bulletin 20-011.
 These flexibilities will be extended for encounters that include both audio and visual components.

-*On March 21, 2024 SCDHHS issued Medicaid bulletin 24-010 to announce that flexibilities continued for one year after the expiration of the federal PHE are now extended by SCDHHS through Dec.
+*On March 21, 2024 SCDHHS issued Medicaid bulletin 24-010 to announce that flexibilities continued for one year after the expiration of the federal PHE were extended by SCDHHS through Dec.
 31, 2024.
-This extension aligns with a similar policy announced by the Centers for Medicare and Medicaid Services that extended telehealth flexibilities issued during the COVID-19 federal PHE for Medicare providers through Dec.
-31, 2024.
+On December 18, 2024, SCDHHS issued Medicaid bulletin 24-070 to announce further updates, including flexibilities to be extended for further evaluation, which includes ABA services as described in the bulletin and Autism Spectrum Disorder Services Provider Manual.

 Prior to the COVID-19 PHE, SCDHHS’ Medicaid program covered a broad array of behavioral health services that were eligible for reimbursement when delivered using audio and visual interactions to ensure access to services in a variety of settings.
 SCDHHS will continue to augment the state’s existing behavioral health telehealth benefit and extend the flexibilities included below for one year beyond the end date of the current federal PHE.* Services described within the bulletin referenced in the source below are eligible for reimbursement when delivered by LIPs and associate-level licensed practitioners as described in Medicaid bulletins 20-00920-014 and 20-016.
 Services rendered through an FQHC or RHC for the CPT codes listed will be reimbursed.
 Services described will also be continued for this period for mental health professional master’s level personnel employed by other state agencies.